fossi-foundation/wishbone/src/b3/source/04_registered.rst

   the termination signal for the next cycle as soon as the current cycle terminates.

-Figure 4-7 shows a CONSTANT ADDRESS BURST write cycle.
+:numref:`constantaddress` shows a CONSTANT ADDRESS BURST write cycle.
 After the initial setup cycle, the Constant Address Burst cycle is capable of a data transfer on every clock cycle.
 However, this example also shows how the MASTER and the SLAVE interfaces can both throttle the bus transfer rate by inserting wait states.
 A total of four transfers are shown.
 After the first transfer the MASTER inserts a wait state.
 After the second transfer the SLAVE inserts a wait state.
 The cycle is terminated after the fourth transfer.
 The protocol for this transfer works as follows:

 CLOCK EDGE 0:
   MASTER presents [ADR_O()].